ComputationalRegulatoryGenomicsICL/cageflow/docs/output.md

 - Analysis of CAGE reads according to the manual of [`CAGEr`](https://www.bioconductor.org/packages/release/bioc/vignettes/CAGEr/inst/doc/CAGEexp.html).
 Final output is a markdown document summarizing the results and QC.
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

+Reads can be mapped using `STAR` (to take splacing into account and to obtain bigWig files with raw 5'-coverage; `STAR` is used by default) or `bowtie2` (see the `--bowtie2` option below).
+The pipeline can generate a genome index on the fly if provided with a FASTA file.
+For genome generation with `STAR`, user can also provide a GTF file.
+Apart from the CAGEexp object and raw 5'-coverage bigWig files (if reads were mapped with `STAR`), the pipeline produces BAM files with filtered alignments that could be used for a separate analysis and a detailed `MultiQC` report.

 ### FastQC

 <details markdown="1">